okteto/samples/golang/README.md

 This example shows how to leverage [Okteto](https://okteto.com) to develop a Golang Sample App directly in the cloud.
 The Golang Sample App is deployed using raw Kubernetes manifests.

 Okteto works in any Kubernetes cluster by reading your local Kubernetes credentials.
-For a empowered experience, follow this [guide](https://okteto.com/docs/samples/golang/) to deploy the Golang Sample App in our Free Trial Okteto Kubernetes Cluster](https://cloud.okteto.com).
+For a empowered experience, follow this [guide](https://okteto.com/docs/samples/golang/) to deploy the Golang Sample App in our [Free Trial Okteto Kubernetes Cluster](https://cloud.okteto.com).

 ## Step 1: Install the Okteto CLI